Anthology of Interest II: Raiders of the Lost Arcade

 The "Raiders of the Lost Arcade" segment is a "non-stop barrage of game references" with jokes and allusions referencing a wide array of classic video games.
 The title is a reference to the 1981 film Raiders of the Lost Ark.
 The segment starts off with a sequence from Asteroids.
-"Ambassador Kong" is a reference to the arcade game Donkey Kong, as is Italy's ambassador to the U.N. being Mario.
+"Ambassador Kong" is a reference to the arcade game Donkey Kong, as is Italy's ambassador to the United Nations being Mario.
 The maze which the characters run through is a homage to the Pac-Man series.
 The crew exits the maze through a warp pipe from Super Mario Bros.
 The Nintendians' fleet is composed of ships based on the aliens from the Space Invaders series, which move in the same pattern as those in the video game ("Drop down, increase speed, and reverse direction!").
 Fry plays to the accompaniment of a cassette tape of "Tom Sawyer" by Rush.
 The planet Nintendu 64 is a reference to the game console Nintendo 64.
 When the Milatari HQ is first shown, the green tank from Battlezone is driving past.
 When the characters walk through the HQ, they go past doors labelled Moon Patrol and Missile Command.
 As the Nintendians (Lrrr, Donkey Kong, a Berzerk robot, a Robotron brain, BurgerTime's Mr. Egg, and Q*bert) exit the landed ship, one of them says the phrase "All your base are belong to us", a phrase originating from Zero Wing.